regrif-07/c-number-base-converter/README.md

 This project will not be updated as I see it as complete.

 P.S.
-This repo lacks issues because it was initially hosted on another service.
+This repo lacks issues and some branches because it was initially hosted on another service.